-In practice, it is seldom needed to implement binary search for array search, because we can use the standard library instead.
-For example, the C++ functions lower\bound and upper\bound implement binary search, and the data structure set maintains a set of elements with $O(\log n)$ time operations.
+In practice, it is seldom needed to implement binary search for searching elements in an array, because we can use the standard library instead.
+For example, the C++ functions lower_bound and upper_bound implement binary search, and the data structure set maintains a set of elements with $O(\log n)$ time operations.

-However, an important use for binary search is to find a position where the value of a function changes.
+However, an important use for binary search is to find the position where the value of a function changes.
 Suppose that we wish to find the smallest value k that is a valid solution for a problem.
 We are given a function ok(x) that returns true if x is a valid solution and false otherwise.
-In addition, we know that ok(x) is false when x < k and true when $x \ge k$ .
+In addition, we know that ok(x) is false when x < k and true when $x \ge k$.
 The situation looks as follows: